Better Chicken Commitment

 The Better Chicken Commitment (BCC) is a set of voluntary chicken welfare standards for the food industry.
 Signatories to the BCC pledge that, by some deadline, broiler chickens in their supply chains must not be stocked too tightly, must be slaughtered using certain methods, and must be from higher-welfare breeds, among other welfare commitments.
 The European version of the commitment is sometimes called the "European Chicken Commitment."

-The BCC was started in 2016 by a coalition of animal welfare groups, scientists, and industry stakeholders, with the intent to address the largest sources of suffering for farmed chickens.
+The BCC was started in 2016 by a coalition of animal welfare groups, in consultation with scientists and industry stakeholders, with the intent to address the largest sources of suffering for farmed chickens.
 Since then, hundreds of restaurants, manufacturers, retailers, and producers have signed up to the BCC, including large companies like Waitrose, M&S, and Burger King.

 The deadline for many companies to fulfill their commitments under the BCC is 2026.
 However, as early as 2024, animal advocacy organizations began raising concerns that many signatories were not on track to fulfill their commitments, especially after high-profile companies like KFC reneged on their commitments.